xak1234/Atlas/README.md

 Tongue In Cheek

 ## Overview
 Real-time tracking and visualization system for monitoring Anomoly C/2025 N1 (ATLAS), with live magnitude data, distance calculations, and predicted closest approach dates.
-The application features an interactive asteroid game visualization running in the background.

-## 🌟 Project Purpose

-This tracker was developed in response to emerging scientific data about comet C/2025 N1 (ATLAS).
-The system:
-Real-time tracking and visualization system for monitoring Anomoly C/2025 N1 (ATLAS), with live magnitude data, distance calculations, and predicted closest approach dates.
-The application features an interactive asteroid game visualization running in the background.
+The application features an interactive asteroid game visualization running in the background, with a **fully functional screensaver mode**.

 ## 🌟 Project Purpose